golden-eagle-blog/golden-eagle-blog.github.io/supportme.md

 We are a verified Brave publisher.
 If you are using Brave Browser, you can tip us from the browser.
 If you have not tried Brave Browser, consider trying it.The brave browser is a fast, Private and Secure web browser for PC and mobile.
 You can download it using any of the links below.
-It will support us if you use any of the links below.
+Brave will support us if you download the Brave browser using the banner above or any of the links below.

 #### [https://brave.com/shi127](https://brave.com/shi127)
 #### [https://brave.com/gol578](https://brave.com/gol578)